|11/10/2019||Miami Man Triathlon|

 |Off-Day Activity||Resting and playing with my kids.|

-I am married to my college sweetheart for 15 years now and we have five kids, four girls and one boy (who is the true middle child) ages 13,11,8,6,3.
+I am married to my college sweetheart for 15 years now and we have five kids, four girls and one boy (who is the true middle child) ages 14,12,9,7,4.
+And just recently a new dog ( a yellow Labrador named Winnie).
 I am lucky that they support my triathlon life and I’m happy that I can be an example to them.

 I started in tri’s with a local tri for fun and the tri bug hit hard.
 Since 2012 I have been doing triathlons from local races to Ironmans.
 I’ve complete a number of great tri venues including the LA tri, Escape from Alcatraz (before the price hike), Wildflower and much more.
 I’ve done a few Ironman 70.3’s and so far I have completed 4 Ironmans with my longterm goal of completing 12 to enter the Legacy Lottery for Kona.